v4ltages/Inception/README.md

 # Inception
-A coubs downloader and encoder that uses js, node, axios and fluent-ffmpeg
+A coubs downloader and encoder that uses js, node, axios and ffmpeg